openstack/ui-cookiecutter/README.rst

 This command prompts interactive input.
 Please check these parameters::

 * "repo_group": The name for the git repo group. e.g. "openstack"
-* "repo_name": The name for the git repo. e.g. "cafe-ui",
+* "repo_name": The name for the git repo. e.g. "cafe-ui", This is used as python package name too.
 * "launchpad_project": The name of the project on launchpad. e.g. "cafe-ui",
 * "project_short_description": The short descriptions for your UI. e.g. "Cafe User Interface",
 * "help_name": The name for the help. e.g. "Cafe-UI",
 * "call_by_name": The name of this UI to write texts such as README or Help. e.g. "Cafe UI",
-* "module_name": The name of the python module. e.g. "cafe-ui"
+* "module_name": The name of the python module. e.g. "cafe_ui"
-* "module_folder": The name for the module folder. e.g. "cafe_ui",
 * "dashboard": The slug of the "dashboard" you want to add this plugin into. e.g. "project",
 * "panel_group": The slug for the "panel_group". e.g. "cafe",
 * "panel_group_name": The caption for the "panel_group". e.g. "Cafe",